lightning/bolts/02-peer-protocol.md

 * `revoke_and_ack`: acknowledged by `commitment_signed` or `closing_signed`
 * `shutdown`: acknowledged by `closing_signed`.

-Before retransmitting `commitment_signed`, the node MUST retransmit all `update_` messages (the other node will have forgotten them, as required above), with the exception that `update_fee` messages MAY be retransmitted with different values.
-The node MAY transmit additional updates before `commitment_signed`.
+On reconnection, the node MUST retransmit all `update_` messages, and MAY transmit additional updates before `commitment_signed`, with the exception that `update_fee` MAY be retransmitted with a different value.

 A node MUST not assume that
 previously-transmitted messages were lost: in particular, if it has